Trip Tips: Singapore woos high-fliers, history buffs, foodies

 Brunch and tea?
 You can have your eggs Benedict or Florentine, plus quiche, burgers and towering portions of cake at PS Cafe at 28B Harding Road.
 Popular on weekends, the cafe boasts a lovely outdoor sitting area with a leafy backdrop.

-Those craving dim sum will find fulfilment at Lei Garden Restaurant at Chijmes - a collection of eateries, bars and boutiques in a historic former convent at 30 Victoria Street.
+Those craving dim sum will find fulfillment at Lei Garden Restaurant at Chijmes - a collection of eateries, bars and boutiques in a historic former convent at 30 Victoria Street.

 Beyond Chinese, Malay and Indian cuisine, Singapore offers everything from boeuf bourguignon to Vietnamese springrolls.